Functional Care and Wellness Support

 The Goal Is Not to Eliminate Pressure

-It is to understand how it is being used.
+π The Goal is to understand how it is being used.

-Because pressure is not the problem—
+Because pressure is not the problem —

 Continue Exploring